pdf-raku/Font-FreeType-raku/doc/Native.md

 DESCRIPTION
 ===========

-This class contains the actual bindings to the FreeType library.
+This class contains structure definitions and bindings for the FreeType library.

-Other high level classes, by convention, have a `native()` accessor, which can be used, if needed, to gain access to native objects from this class:
+Containing classes, by convention, have a `native()` accessor, which can be used, if needed, to gain access to native objects from this class:

 <table class="pod-table">
 <thead><tr>